-At the hearing, the panel members will be present, along with the investigators, the accused student, his or her adviser, and a character witness for the accused if he or she so desires.
+A small panel will be comprised of the Honor Council president or another member of the Honor Council Executive Board, one other Honor Council member, and a member of the Board of Faculty Advisers.
+At the hearing, the three panel members will be present, along with the investigators, the accused student, his or her adviser, and a character witness for the accused if he or she so desires.

 - 1. Investigators.
 The investigators will first present their report and any pertinent evidence; material witnesses may be called to testify if necessary.
 After the evidence has been presented, the investigators may answer any questions from the panel members. - 2.
 Character Witness.
 If the accused student desires the support of a character witness, the witness will testify before the accused student speaks. - 3.
-Accused.
+Accused Student.
 At the conclusion of the investigators' report, the accused student will be given the opportunity to describe the events in question.
-Panel members will then have an opportunity to question the accused student about his or her testimony and the evidence before them.
+Panel members will then have an opportunity to question the accused student about his or her testimony and the evidence before them. - 4.
+Deliberations Regarding Penalty.

-4. Penalty.
 At the conclusion of all questioning, the panel will adjourn for a discussion of penalty.
-The appropriate penalty will be assigned on the basis of three criteria: (a) flagrancy of the violation, (b) premeditation involved in the offense, and (c) truthfulness of the student throughout the investigation and the hearing.
+The appropriate penalty will be assigned on the basis of four criteria: (a) flagrancy of the violation, (b) premeditation involved in the offense, (c) truthfulness of the student throughout the investigation and the hearing, and (d) whether the accused intended to violate the Honor Code, if relevant.
+The first three factors are ranked on a scale of low, medium, or high.
+The intent to gain an unfair advantage is not ranked, but only determined to be present or absent.